2026–27 Budget Cycle: Where Are We Now?

 Both the Assembly and Senate hold budget subcommittee hearings on education.
 These are opportunities for the public, unions, and advocacy groups to testify.
 Subcommittees can modify the Governor's proposal — adding or cutting programs.

-→ See our May Revision page for a full breakdown once it's released.
+→ See our May Revision page for the full breakdown, updated comparison table, and News Flash summary.

 ○ Governor Signs — New Fiscal Year Begins